Scalar-Mediated Inelastic Dark Matter as a Solution to Small-Scale Structure Anomalies: Relic Density in the Coannihilation Regime

 To accurately determine the relic density, we move beyond the schematic scaling and perform the full thermal average of the annihilation cross-section.
 The effective annihilation rate at temperature $T$ is given by the convolution of the velocity-dependent cross-section with the Maxwell-Boltzmann distribution $f_\text{MB}(v) = 4\pi v^2 (\frac{m_\chi}{4\pi T})^{3/2}\mathrm e^{-m_\chi v^2 / 4T}$:

 where Eq.~\eqref{C:thermalavg_correct} follows from this equation after inserting the Maxwell--Boltzmann distribution and integrating over angles.
-For our benchmark mass $m_\chi = 40$ GeV and coupling $\alpha_S \approx 10^{-2}$, the perturbative p-wave coefficient is:
+For our benchmark mass $m_\chi = 40$ GeV and coupling $\alpha \approx 10^{-2}$, the perturbative p-wave coefficient is:

-In the resonant regime one often finds $S_p(v)\propto v^{-2}$ over a finite range of velocities before saturating at $v\lesssim v_{\rm sat}\sim m_\phi/m_\chi$.
-In that regime the product $(\sigma v)_{\rm Born}S_p(v)$ becomes approximately velocity-independent, which explains why the thermally averaged rate can approach the canonical value despite $p$-wave suppression and the coannihilation factor.
+In the resonant regime we find $S_p(v)\propto v^{-2}$ over a finite range of velocities before saturating at $v\lesssim v_{\rm sat}\sim m_\phi/m_\chi$.
+Therefore, the product $(\sigma v)_{\rm Born}S_p(v)$ becomes approximately velocity-independent, which explains why the thermally averaged rate can approach the canonical value despite the suppression of the $p$-waves and the coannihilation factor.
 In our results, the precise behavior of $S_p(v)$ (including saturation and narrow resonances) is obtained numerically from the coupled-channel Schr\"odinger solver.

 The integral over the probability distribution is unity.
 Inserting the numerical values: